Murders of Koby Mandell and Yosef Ishran: Reactions

 The Israeli government condemned the killings.
 Ariel Sharon blamed the murder on the Palestinian Authority.
 Sharon said that Palestinian security forces do nothing to stop terrorists from murdering innocent civilians.
 He said that Palestinian TV was promoting violence "by broadcasting music videos filled with images of children throwing stones."

 The Palestinian Authority condemned the killings.
 A spokesman for the Authority, Saeb Erekat said, "The Palestinian Authority regrets the loss of life of these two boys and all children, be it Israeli or Palestinian, Jewish, Muslim or Christian."
 He added that killing civilians on either side of the ongoing conflict is a crime, and that "the short way for peace and stability is finishing the Israeli occupation."

 Yasser Arafat, President of the Palestinian National Authority, responded by blaming Israel for "victimizing Palestinian children".
 He cited the case of a three-month-old Palestinian girl, Reema Ahmed, wounded by gunfire the previous Wednesday during an Israeli attack on a Palestinian refugee camp.

-Shlomo Riskin, a rabbi from Efrat, saw "a profound distinction" between "Israel and its enemies":
+In a statement referencing the murder of the two boys as well as the terrorist assassination of a ten month old Israeli infant the previous month, Shlomo Riskin, a rabbi from Efrat, saw "a profound distinction" between "Israel and its enemies":

 [I]f a child is killed by Israel, it is in an act of defense directed at a building where shots were fired at soldiers.
 In the case of Kobi and Yossi and Shalhevet, the enemy picked out innocent children to destroy them.

 Ariel Sharon characterized the boys' deaths as a "horrific murder" and ordered a missile strike on Yasser Arafat's Fatah offices in Gaza City, in which 20 Palestinians were wounded.

 U.S. State Department spokesman Richard Boucher called the killings of the Israeli boys "horrible, brutal".
 Pope John Paul II, speaking in Malta, said he was saddened by "news from the Holy Land of terrible violence even against innocent young people."